microsoft/MicrosoftCloud/samples/acs-to-teams-meeting/server/typescript/README.md

 1. Go to `Users` in `Azure Active Directory` in the Azure Portal and select a user.
 You'll use the user's `Object ID` for the `<ACTIVE_DIRECTORY_USER_ID>` value in the next step.

+1. Create an Azure Communication Services resource, go to `Settings --> Keys` and copy the first `connection string` value.
+You'll use it in the next step.

 1. Create a `local.settings.json` file in the root of this folder and add the following code snippet.
 U
     ```json
    {